-Go to Buyers Central at khunkins.com
+Buyers Central at khunkins.com

-Don't Buy a Home Without Someone on Your Side!
+Without Someone on Your Side!

 Or Why Buyers Need Buyer Agents

-Kay Hunkins, HomeBuyer Coach
+Kay Hunkins, HomeBuyer Specialist

 Buying a home is one of the biggest investments you'll make.
-Don't you need someone to help you make a wise decision?
+Don't

 In North Carolina and many other states, unless you--the buyer--have signed a valid buyer agency agreement, it is likely that no real estate agent is working for you!
 With multiple-listed homes, all agents represent the seller--even "your" agent!
 Without a valid buyer agency agreement, every agent owes fiduciary allegiance to the seller--that is, all agents have a legal responsibility to meet the seller's needs.
 No one is on your side!